sattmaunders/standApp/README.md

 - response
  - 200: Returns the updated user
  - 400: userId or preferences missing
  - 404: User not found

+### /user/:userId/history/:historyKey
+- type: PUT
+- params: [userId] and [historyKey] which is a path to an history property.
+Eg: weeks.current.steps
+- body: {history: []}
+- response
+ - 200: updated
+ - 400: userId or historyKey or history missing
+ - 404: User not found

 ### /user/:userId/message